 Whatever you do, be gentle on yourself.
 You are doing the best that you can.
 You are parenting in a crazy pressure cooker.
 The way out has to include finding ways to reduce your stress so that you can model for your kids that change is possible.

 For more ideas on how to reduce your stress and get on the path to saner, simpler, happier parenting, join me for a webinar on Thursday, October 21 at 10am PT: Get your kid’s cooperation without losing your cool!
-More information sign up to get our newsletter!
+Sign up for webinar here!